Subagent

 Send a follow-up to an existing subagent

 agent_spawn returns an agent_key (runtime instance handle).
-Use it (or your label) to send follow-up messages:
+Use it or a label to send follow-up messages:

 agent_send agent_key="agent:reviewer:abc-123" message="also check the schema changes"